oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 }
 ```

 This class has a lot going on, so let me explain a few things.
 In previous versions of Spring Security, there was an `authorizeRequests()` lambda you could use to secure paths.
-Since Spring Security 3.1, it's deprecated and you should use `authorizeHttpRequests()`.
+Since Spring Security 3.1, it's deprecated, and you should use `authorizeHttpRequests()`.
 The `authorizeRequests()` lambda is permissive by default, which means any paths you don't specify will be allowed.
 The recommended way, shown here with `authorizeHttpRequests()`, denies by default.
 This means you have to specify the resources you want to allow Spring Security to serve up, as well as the ones that the Angular app has.

-The `requestMatchers` line defines the URLs that are allowed for anonymous users.
-You will soon configure things, so your Angular app is served up by your Spring Boot app, hence the reason for allowing `/`, `/index.html`, and web files.
+The `requestMatchers` line defines the URLs allowed for anonymous users.
+You will soon configure things so your Spring Boot app serves up your Angular app, hence the reason for allowing `/`, `/index.html`, and web files.
 You might also notice an exposed `/api/user` path.

 Configuring CSRF (cross-site request forgery) protection with `CookieCsrfTokenRepository.withHttpOnlyFalse()` means that the `XSRF-TOKEN` cookie won't be marked HTTP-only, so Angular can read it and send it back when it tries to manipulate data.
 The `CsrfTokenRequestAttributeHandler` is no longer the default, so you have to configure it as the request handler.
-You can read [this Stack Overflow answer](https://stackoverflow.com/a/74521360/65681) to learn more.
+To learn more, you can read [this Stack Overflow answer](https://stackoverflow.com/a/74521360/65681).
 Basically, since we're not sending the CSRF token to an HTML page, we don't have to worry about BREACH attacks.
 This means we can revert to the previous default from Spring Security 5.

 You'll need to create the `CookieCsrfFilter` class that's added because Spring Security 6 no longer sets the cookie for you.
 Create it in the `web` package.